 In this article:

-In the Tealium iQ interface, the Tags tab provides the ability to add, load, and configure tags on your websites with just a few points and clicks.
+In the Tealium iQ interface, the Tags screen provides the ability to add, load, and configure tags on your websites with just a few simple steps.

 Use the following steps to add a tag: